Efficient excitation-transfer across fully connected networks via local-energy optimization: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this work, we optimized the on-site energies of a fully connected quantum network to improve population transfer for different enviromental conditions.
 Specifically, we considered a simple model of a FMO complex in the single-excitation subspace, subjected to spontaneous emission and local dephasing.
 Resorting to a gradient-based technique, we found the optimal site energies for different dephasing rates.
 We studied the properties of our solutions in terms of resilience against changes in the network initial preparation, couplings, and size, providing a discussion about coherence preservation during the transfer.
 We show that high population transfer in a FMO-like network can be achieved by merely optimizing the sites energies for a large range of different dephasing rates.
 However, the optimal solutions for dephasing-driven and zero-dephasing transport are significantly different in terms of resilience to network configuration and coherence preservation.
 While in absence of dephasing we find both a high transport performance, and a high degree of coherence preservation, the optimal solutions in the presence of dephasing are shown to be more resilient to changes in the network initial state and couplings between sites, while, as expected, they exhibit a higher loss of coherence in the quantum network state.
 However, in contrast to the transfer resilience against changes in the sites interaction, reduction in the network size seems to be more detrimental in presence of dephasing.
-Our work contributes to further understanding of the transport properties of fully connected quantum networks by isolating the effect of local energies, dephasing conditions, and network size for a given set of couplings between the sites.
-Furthermore, our results show that a viable and fruitful approach to design efficient synthetic devices is to apply adaptive learning approaches to enhanced existing natural devices, such as the photosynthetic complex that we have considered in this paper.
-In this respect, further progress can be made by either studying larger networks, or going beyond the one-excitation subspace, or studying different models of interactions.